PongCraft/alone-pong-lua/README.md

 # AlonePong in Lua

-Welcome to the Lua version of AlonePong in the Pongtopia project!
+Welcome to the Lua version of AlonePong in the PongCraft project!
 In this implementation, you'll experience the classic Pong game with a unique twist: you control a single paddle that bounces the ball against the bottom and side walls.
 Enjoy OldSchool stress-free moments while exploring Lua for game development.

 ## How to Run